 Menu Design Best Practices

-Your menu should reflect and support your brand.
+Your menu should reflect and support your restaurant’s mission and vision.
 That means that everything from the font and color scheme to the images and language should be chosen with your target audience in mind in your menu writing.
 You can always play it safe and go for a more neutral tone, but there can be big payoffs if you are willing to get creative with your design.

 For example, a sports pub may be able to have more fun with playful colors that would look out of place at a French Bistro.
 An upscale Italian restaurant will probably want to do with a more formal font than a burger joint.
 No matter what font you choose, make sure that it is easy to read.